 Darcy is a home-grown addition to the staff.
 She has attended all of our courses and has excelled at every turn.
 As it turns out, firearms and law-enforcement are a theme in her family, and we’re proud to help her along her way to achieving those goals.
 In addition to being a Firearms Instructor for Inland Training, she has served in the same capacity at the Sheriff’s Firearms Training Center, where she completed the San Bernardino County Sheriff’s Department Firearms Instructor School.

 Darcy was a Registered Nurse with board certification in Mental Health for the San Bernardino County Sheriff’s Department of Corrections.
 She now works at Loma Linda Medical Center.
-She is also a CCW holder and prefers Glock handguns for their light weight and consistency of grip and performance.
+She is also a CCW holder and prefers Glock handguns for their low weight and consistency of grip and performance.
 That said, if it has a trigger, she’s good with it.

 An airline pilot by profession, Joe ended up serving 11 years in law enforcement as an alternate career due to the changing fortunes of the airline industry.
 It was at that time that Joe discovered his true passion for the shooting arts.
 Joe has served as a patrol officer, a range master, firearms instructor, police pistol team member, and department armorer.
 Joe received his formal law enforcement firearms instructor training through the FBI in both handguns and submachine guns.
 He is also an NRA certified firearms instructor and a California Department of Justice certified instructor.